The Governor’s Next Level Jobs Workforce Ready Grant program received a shot in the arm during the legislative session that ended in late April.

 Since its inception in 2017, 15,280 have enrolled in a Workforce Ready Grant-eligible program, and 5,760 have completed training.
 That’s a fraction of the 1.57 million adults who are eligible.

-The new state budget that takes effect July 1 boosts WRG funding from $2 million to $4 million annually.
-Lawmakers also set aside $750,000 to underwrite a new advertising, outreach, and digital marketing campaign to help drive enrollment.
+The new state budget that takes effect July 1 boosts WRG funding from $2 million to $4 million annually, and lawmakers also set aside $750,000 to underwrite a new advertising, outreach, and digital marketing campaign to help drive enrollment.
 Additional changes enacted in the 2019 legislative session should give participants more choices for what to study and where.

 House Enrolled Act 1002-2019 allows all public and private institutions to participate as credit-bearing training providers upon receiving approval from the Indiana Commission for Higher Education.
 Providers are currently limited to Ivy Tech Community College and Vincennes University.